 If you are contemplating purchasing a timeshare in Ohio, you should take the time to learn about the laws that offer some protection in timeshare transactions.
 Read on to learn about a few of the important aspects of Ohio’s timeshare law.

-In Ohio, you have three business days to cancel a timeshare purchase.
+In Ohio, you generally have three business days to cancel a timeshare purchase.
+(If you purchase a timeshare in Ohio and want to cancel, consult with a qualified attorney about your rights.)

 To cancel the contract, typically you must send written notice of your intent to cancel to the developer at the address provided in the contract.
 Check your timeshare purchase contract for specific instructions on how to rescind the contract.
 (See Nolo’s article on how to cancel a timeshare contract for more information on cancelling a timeshare purchase.)